A Guide: How To Prepare Your Home For Coronavirus

 Do you have a plan for kids and older relatives?

-Perl and Katz suggest you start figuring out now what you would do if daycare centers or schools start closing because of an outbreak.
-Do you have a backup childcare plan in place?
+Perl and Katz suggest you start figuring out now what you would do if day care centers or schools start closing because of an outbreak.
+Do you have a backup child care plan in place?

 "Having a plan for these kinds of eventualities now — instead of like it happened in China, where one minute things were open and the next minute they weren't — can be very helpful and a lot less disruptive," Perl says.

 "For example, for me, I'm trying to think about, what if my mother gets sick?
-She doesn't live in Dallas" where Perl is.
+She doesn't live in Dallas," where Perl is.
 "What am I going to do?
 How am I going to get her cared for?"

 Perl says it would be wise to reach out now to friends or neighbors who might be able to help in such situations.